 Best Customer Service Tips

-Try one of these customer service tips to keep at the top of your game:
+Improving your customer service isn't easy, but the concept is simple.
+Try one of these customer service tips to help keep you at the top of your game.

 Psychologists call it "implicit egotism," and it means people tend to like other people who are similar to them.
 Finding common topics of interest when talking with a customer shows interest and capitalizes on this facet of human nature.

 Done wrong, this feels like a used car salesman trying to “build rapport” so he can unload a lemon on an unsuspecting victim.
 But if you find points of commonality and have a sincere conversation around those points, it builds legitimate connections that turn customers into friends and fans.

 Sometimes you screw up.
 Sometimes, “the customer is always right” rears its head so you have to apologize for doing the right thing.
 That's when CARP comes in.

 This customer service tip is a process for handling complaints and problems that helps you heal a damaged relationship until it's stronger than before the problem happened.

 The four stages of CARP are: